What is an ignition interlock device (IID)?

 - May not be allowed to regain your unrestricted driving privileges until you have completed your ignition interlock requirements

 - Have your ignition interlock restriction extended

-- Be held in contempt
+- Be held in contempt of court

 - Face additional fines and/or jail time

 Learn more about penalties for driving with a suspended license.

 What information is reported to the state or my monitoring authority?